 The centerpiece of the Fellowship is the fellow’s original research paper on the key issues of the past, present and/or future as they relate to the Presidency and Congress.

-Columbia University must nominates one candidate for consideration for this opportunity.
-Generally, those selected are entering the final year of their undergraduate studies, but advanced underclassmen are also welcome to apply.
+Columbia University may nominates one candidate for consideration for this opportunity.
+Generally, those selected are entering the final year of their undergraduate studies, however advanced underclassmen are also welcome to apply.

 To apply for nomination, click "Start Your Application" and complete all application materials before 11:59pm EST on the internal deadline.